Leak Testing for Cryogenic Hoses

 Helium Mass Spectrometer Testing

 First developed as part of the Manhattan Project during World War II, mass spectrometer testing relies on a sealed vacuum chamber filled with helium.
-As helium leaks out of the chamber, the mass spectrometer machine detects the leak rate.
+If helium leaks out of the chamber, the machine will detect the leakage and assess the size of the leak.

-Before Penflex tests a cryogenic hose, the testing system must be properly vented and calibrated.
+When testing a hose, we first need to vent and calibrate the system.
 We then load the hose assembly into the chamber, connecting it with the inlet of the mass spectrometer machine.
 Once we have a good seal, we begin the testing process.

-Through a series of pumps, vacuum is pulled on the inside of the hose.
+Through a series of pumps, the machine pulls a vacuum inside the hose.
 Once the displayed leak rate reduces to the required testing level, using the hood or the outside-in method, we spray the helium inside the chamber for a couple of seconds until helium saturates the outer dimension of the hose.

 Mass spectrometer machine pulling vacuum on chamber containing hose assembly.

-Helium is used as the tracer gas because its atoms are among the smallest and can thus penetrate small leaks quickly.
+Helium is used as the tracer gas because its atoms are among the smallest.
+They can thus penetrate small leaks quickly.
 We record the fluctuation in leak rate to determine whether any potential leakage is present.
 As a policy, we sustain the hose in a helium rich environment for five minutes.

-With the recorded values, we draw up a certificate for Penflex customers showing that the hose assembly passes the mass spectrometer test.
+With the recorded values, we draw up a certificate showing that the hose assembly passes the mass spectrometer test.

-Ronit Patil, Penflex Inside Sales/Application Engineer discusses the step-by-step process for testing hose assemblies using a mass spectrometer in the video below.
+Ronit Patil, Penflex sales engineer, discusses the process for testing hoses using a mass spectrometer in the video below.

 If you have any questions about helium mass spectrometer testing or about how Penflex hose assemblies are used in cryogenic applications, please contact us.